rossliam2212/LZWCompressionAlgorithm/README.md

 Note - There are two errors:
 - The last entry in the encoding table will always be incorrect.
-- The codestream will will always be short one code.
+- The codestream will always be short one code.

 ### Input: